grafana/design-system/README.md

 # Saga; The Grafana Labs Design System

-Saga is Grafana Labs’ open source design system and it establishes the shared, visual language for all products within the Grafana Labs umbrella of products and drives user experience and interaction consistency throughout the UI.
+Saga is Grafana Labs’ open source design system.
+It establishes the shared, visual language for all products within the Grafana Labs umbrella of products, driving user experience and interaction consistency throughout the UI.

 This repository includes all the documentation for a variety of resources, including UI Components, design patterns, design principles, etc.